 A distinguished scholar in organisational behaviour, Leisa has published widely in top tier journals and secured competitive government and industry grants in Australia and overseas.
-She is an award-winning teacher and in 2010 Leisa was named the Pearson Australia and New Zealand Academy of Management innovative educator of the year.
+She is a national award-winning teacher.

 Leisa’s work has published in leading international journals, including Harvard Business Review, Academy of Management Learning and Education, Personnel Psychology, Journal of Human Resources Management, Organization Science, Journal of Vocational Behaviour, Journal of Occupational and Organizational Psychology, Work and Stress, Small Group Research and British Journal of Industrial Relations, Journal of Management Education as well as edited books.
 Leisa co-authored a paper for the World Economic Forum on the HR needs for an ageing population.
 Leisa’s current research spans an evidence-based approach to leadership development, new perspectives on retirement, workday design, restorative experiences and green infrastructure.

-Leisa has consulted to large complex organisations both in Australia and North America, including companies such as Nortel, the Australian Maritime Safety Authority, Telstra, Incitec, Canada Life, Comcare, Arnott’s, and the Royal Children’s Hospital; Melbourne.
-She is a board member for the Centre for Social impact and is a graduate of the Australian Institute of Company Directors.
+Leisa has consulted to large complex organisations both in Australia and North America, including companies such as Nortel, the Australian Maritime Safety Authority, Telstra, Incitec, Canada Life, Comcare, Arnott’s, and the Royal Children’s Hospital, Melbourne.
+She is a board member for UNSW Global, the Centre for Social impact and is a graduate of the Australian Institute of Company Directors.